JayK0818/VuePress-Blog/docs/react/react-redux.md

 # React Redux

   React Redux is the official Redux UI binding library for React.
-If you are using Redux and React togther, you should also use React Redux to bind these two libraries.
+If you are using Redux and React together, you should also use React Redux to bind these two libraries.

 :::tip
 You can ensure that each connected component only extracts the specific pieces of data from the store state that are needed by that component.
-This means that you own component will need to re-render less ofen.
+This means that you own component will need to re-render less often.
 :::

 ## Provider